ErasmusUniversityAutolab/FEB22012-StyleGuide/styleguide.md

 ### Only define a main method in classes that have a name ending with Main

 Often it is useful to define `main` methods in classes to test whether they work as expected or not.
-In your final code, however, it is best to litter classes with testing code that is irrelevant to the user of that class.
+In your final code, however, it is best not to litter classes with testing code that is irrelevant to the user of that class.
 Therefore, only classes that are designed to contain a `main` method to be used by the end-user should contain a `main` method.
 These classes should have a name that ends with `Main`.